CoCkMelon/A-Monogoose-Engine/docs/ROADMAP.md

 - Move to Phase 2 to reduce gameplay code churn and enable larger scenes.
 - Only add tilemaps/physics/scene systems when the gameplay demands them.

+---

+Guidelines for AI agents
+- Keep logging DEBUG-only unless errors must be surfaced.
+Prefer a guarded macro pattern in C, for example:

+      #ifdef DEBUG
+      #define LOGD(...)
+SDL_Log(__VA_ARGS__)
+      #else
+      #define LOGD(...) ((void)0)
+      #endif

+- Remove noisy logs (like per-keypress spam) from examples; retain essential diagnostics under LOGD.
+- Use plain ASCII in C source.
+Avoid special Unicode, HTML, or nonstandard escapes in code.
+- Make minimal, scoped changes and preserve current behavior in Release builds.
+- Use clear commit messages and, when requested, include: "Changes made by GPT-5 and Claude 4.1 Opus."